 - Premises Liability, and/or

-Under product liability laws, the manufacturer, designer, seller, and distributor may all be strictly liable for defective products.
-In a defective guardrail case, product liability lawsuits may be based on:
+Under product liability laws, a guardrail manufacturer, designer, seller, and distributor may all be strictly liable for defective guardrails.
+The legal grounds for a lawsuit may be based on:

 - The defendant designed, sold, distributed, or manufactured a defective guardrail;

 - The guardrail was defective when it left the defendants’ possession;

-- The product was used in a reasonably foreseeable way; and
+- The guardrail was used in a reasonably foreseeable way; and

-- The plaintiff suffered damage as a result of the defective product.4
+- You suffered damage as a result of the defective guardrail.4

-One guardrail manufacturer has been subject to multiple lawsuits for changing the initial design of the guardrail, failed to disclose the changes, and made dimensional design changes that altered the original design to save the company $50,000 annually.5
+- One guardrail manufacturer has been subject to multiple lawsuits for changing the initial design of the guardrail, failing to disclose the changes, and making dimensional design changes that altered the original design to save the company $50,000 annually.5

 - In a jury trial, the company Trinity was determined to have had made false claims to the government when they altered their guardrail design, and awarded a whistleblower and the Federal Highway Administration (FHWA) $175 million in damages.7